Online Academic Success Guide

 Alright Mavs – you got this!

-We know that moving into an online working and learning environment is not everyone's first choice, and that it has its own unique set of challenges.
-It is helpful to keep a growth mindset during challenging times.
-And we’re here to support you.
+Online and hybrid learning is here to stay.
+It is helpful to keep a growth mindset if taking a class in this manner.
+We’re here to support you.
 We’ve compiled a list of helpful tips and resources to help you succeed in your online journey.
 Click the icons below for more help!

 Want a printable copy of more tips for online success?
 Click HERE.